-- O To develop further students' communication skills learned over years 7-9 - To build on the grammatical foundations learnt at KS3 - To enhance students' understanding of French society, culture and traditions - To be able to write and speak accurately across a range of topics - O To be able to understand French presented to them in written or aural form through a variety of topics
+- To develop further students' communication skills and grammatical foundations learned over years 7-9 and enhance their understanding of French society, culture and traditions - To be able to write and speak accurately across a range of topics - To be able to understand French presented to the students in written or aural form through a variety of topics.

 GCSE French supports our students to be successful in a globalised world.
 Graduates, who have some knowledge of an additional language, are highly rated and, as a facilitating subject, French is part of the English Baccalaureate.
-The top 24 leading universities highly value languages and if you are planning on studying at a Russell Group University, French will support your application not only for future careers in banking, law, accounting, engineering, advertising, finance, teaching and interpreting but in a host of other sectors.